jamesmontemagno/app-hotkeytyper/README.md

 - Human-like typing with randomized delays
 - Persistent settings stored in `settings.json`
 - System tray integration for unobtrusive background operation
+	- Hotkey now remains active after minimizing to tray (handle recreation is auto-handled)
+ - Custom in-memory tray & window icon (no external .ico file required)
+	- First run exports `HotkeyTyper.ico` beside the executable so you can replace it and set as `<ApplicationIcon>` if desired

 Repository: